CassieMcPeek/ECE382_Lab4/README.md

  This functionality was similar to an assignment we had done, so the only problem I ran into, was slowing the block down enough for its collisions and movements to be visible.
 In order to do this,  I had to add a delay_cycles () command to the beginning of the while loop.
 I played around with the amount to delay it by, and finally decided that 2000000 cycles produced a good result.

  I demonstrated B functionality to Capt Trimble on Thursday 23 OCT 14.

+# A Functionality

+The A functionality wanted us to go a step further and actually create a pong game on the LCD screen.
+We needed a paddle that moved up and down one side of the display by using the buttons, and for the block to bounce off of the pong when it was hit.
+The game would end and reset if the pong hit the wall.

+I started the same way as B functionaly, but creating a new source code file to make changes to.
+This functionality required some new definitions, ones for the up and down buttons as well as a new initalization for the char variable paddle collision.
+This code also required us to keep track of where the paddle was, which needed new unsigned char variables.

+The code from B functionality was very useful.
+I added the if and else if statements at the beginning of the while loop to check for button pushes to move the paddle up and down.
+And I also had to add an else if statement towards the bottom of the while loop to check for a collision with the paddle.
+The check for a collision with the left screen changed a little because that would end the game, so I needed to set the velocities of the pong to zero, instead of having it bounce off like normal.

+ To create the paddle, I drew two blocks, one on top of the other.
+I also needed to add a check at the bottom of the code to determine what to do it the pong collided with the paddle.

+ I ran into a couple issues while testing.
+One was that I could not get the paddle to move down when the button was pressed.
+When stepping through, there was an issue inside the while loop, with the down button check.
+I had put ypaddle >= 5, when it should have been ypaddle <= 5.
+That was able to fix that issue.

+ The next issue I had was that the pong would not stop bouncing when it collided with the left side.
+This was more of a logic issue, but all I needed to do was add the two lines to the else if statement to make the velocities of the pong zero.
+That is shown below:

+ 			else if (leftCollide(x, xvel))
+			{
+				x = 4;
+				y = 4;
+				xvel = 0;
+				yvel = 0;
+			}

+I demonstrated A Functionality to Capt Trimble on Thursday, 23 OCT 14.

+Documentation: C2C Ian Goodbody assisted me with this lab, by helping step me through the proper logic for each functionality to ensure that I fully understood what the code should accomplish.
+As well as he helped me debug my code when I was running into issues during testing.
+C2C Sean Bapty also assisted me by pointing out that creating the paddle for A functionality would simply be two blocks placed together.